csnazell/plant-model/docs/models/clock/clock-model.md

 ```

 ## Using A Clock Model
-A clock model typically needs entraining to establish an initial state for the start of the simulation.
+A clock model typically needs entraining to establish an a stable response to the environmental inputs that can then be used to obtain an initial state for the start of the simulation.

 The Clock.entrain() function provides this facility and updates the supplied initial (T0) simulation frame with the entrained start conditions for the simulation.